 - 1.35 million hectares (the size of the US state of Connecticut!) of intact montane forest, and a further 2.3 million hectares in the buffer zone, nearly the size of Wales.

 - The Park is the source of at least 45 watersheds that flow to the Huallaga and Ucayali rivers, two of the most important tributaries of the Amazonas River.

 - Provides food and water for more than 440 communities residing in the buffer zone.

-The park protects healthy populations of large mammals, included in the IUCN Red List and CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora), including spectacled bears, cougars, jaguars, bush dogs, river otters, giant armadillos, woolly monkeys, and spider monkeys.
-It also protects bird species, including the majestic harpy eagle, razor-billed curassows and a variety of parrots and macaws.
+The park protects healthy populations of endangered mammals, including spectacled bears, cougars, jaguars, bush dogs, river otters, giant armadillos, woolly monkeys, and spider monkeys.
+It is also home to iconic birds and species such as the scarlet-banded barbet, giant armored catfish, majestic harpy eagle, razor-billed curassows, and a variety of parrots and macaws.